A recent revitalization of Gastown Vancouver, the city’s oldest neighbourhood, has added some refinement to the mix.

 Gastown Visitor Tips

-To do the Steamclock right, we recommend showing up 10 minutes before the top of the hour.
+To do the Gastown Steam Clock right we recommend showing up 10 minutes before the top of the hour.

 This will allow you to grab what will eventually become a valuable piece of real estate right next to the clock when it blows its top at the top of the hour.